Unsupervised ASR via Cross-Lingual Pseudo-Labeling: Background

 \section{Background}

-Unsupervised ASR~\cite{aldarmaki2022unsupervised} attempts to train an acoustic model (AM) using only unpaired audio and unpaired text.
-Substantial progress in unsupervised ASR was recently made by wav2vec-U~\cite{baevski2021unsupervised,liu2022towards}, building on top of strong self-supervised (SSL) representations from wav2vec~\cite{baevski2020wav2vec}: these models apply adversarial learning to automatically learn a mapping between audio representations and token units (either characters or phonemes).
+Unsupervised ASR~\citep{aldarmaki2022unsupervised} attempts to train an acoustic model (AM) using only unpaired audio and unpaired text.
+Substantial progress in unsupervised ASR was recently made by wav2vec-U~\citep{baevski2021unsupervised,liu2022towards}, building on top of strong self-supervised (SSL) representations from wav2vec~\citep{baevski2020wav2vec}: these models apply adversarial learning to automatically learn a mapping between audio representations and token units (either characters or phonemes).
 Reported experiments show a significant gap between phoneme-based (text is phonemized) and character-based approaches, which led the authors to conclude that ``end-to-end unsupervised ASR could be possible but further research and development are necessary''.
-ASR2K~\cite{li2022asr2k} investigates an ASR system which does not require any acoustic data for the \emph{target} language.
+ASR2K~\citep{li2022asr2k} investigates an ASR system which does not require any acoustic data for the \emph{target} language.
 Instead, a multilingual phone-based supervised ASR model is trained on several \emph{source} languages, and combined with a G2P (grapheme-to-phoneme) model.
 Then, given a \emph{target} language, the corresponding acoustic model is inferred by matching the supervised acoustic model output statistics to available $n$-gram statistics (computed on a \emph{target} text-only corpus).
 For \emph{target} languages that the G2P model has not seen at training time, an ensemble is performed over G2P predictions from nearest languages.
-More generally, previous works on multilingual ASR (not necessarily unsupervised) showed that languages may share similar representations, and that data from another language may thus improve overall performance on a \emph{target} language~\cite{ghoshal2013multilingual,pratap2020massively,lugosch2022pseudo,chen2022maestro,thomas2020transliteration}.
+More generally, previous works on multilingual ASR (not necessarily unsupervised) showed that languages may share similar representations, and that data from another language may thus improve overall performance on a \emph{target} language~\citep{ghoshal2013multilingual,pratap2020massively,lugosch2022pseudo,chen2022maestro,thomas2020transliteration}.
 As for ASR2K, our approach relies on labeled data from some source languages as initial audio representations.
+The most closest work to ours~\citep{klejch22_interspeech} exploits self-training idea though it requires a universal multilingual phonemizer: if you have a phoneme-based lexicon for the target language, the unsupervised ASR problem is virtually solved by using e.g. ASR2K.
 However, in contrast to both ASR2K and wav2vec-U, we show that end-to-end (character-based) unsupervised ASR is viable, as long as source and target languages share enough ``similarities''.
-In that respect, in the hope to shed some light on the importance of language similarities, all experiments of this paper consider only pairs of (one source, one target) languages -- we have purposely left using a multilingual source AM (as it is done in ASR2K) for future work.
+In that respect, in the hope to shed some light on the importance of language similarities, most experiments of this paper consider only pairs of (one source, one target) languages.
+Experiments in Section~\ref{sec:multilingual-source-am} show that a multilingual source AM improves ASR on target languages.
+In Section~\ref{sec:across-alphabet}, we further extend the approach to a setting where the source and target languages have different alphabets.
 The following subsections now formally introduce the way our acoustic models and language models are trained, as well as the classical (monolingual) pseudo-labeling approach.